cavaunpeu/willwolf.io-source/content/articles/neurally-embedded-emojis.md

 ```

 ### Additionally, we can predict on the full set of emojis
 Some emoji embeddings contain `np.inf` values, unfortunately.
-We could likely mitigate this by further tweaking hyperparameters of our autoencoder.
+We could likely mitigate this by further tweaking the hyperparameters of our autoencoder.

 ```python
 all_embeddings = encoder.predict(emojis).astype(np.float64)